-It’s a new pallet gate and boardwalk for the shed!
+It’s a new garden shed pallet gate and boardwalk – in 1 hour!
 Aren’t they perfectly cute?

-So… after I came home from Maui, it was a little depressing to sit in our yard trying to keep this Hawaiian tan going.
-When you come from tropical lush gardens that are watered every night and trimmed every day with everything blooming and fragrant in sight, you’re in for a shock once you plant your feet in your own yard.
+After I came home from Maui, it was a little depressing to sit in our yard trying to keep this Hawaiian tan going.
+When you come from tropical lush gardens that are watered every night and trimmed every day with everything blooming and fragrant in sight, you’re in for a shock once you plant your feet in your own yard!

 I could have sworn the yard looked nice before we left.
-But I guess everything grew like mad, because I’ve been pruning trees and bushes and kicking up a weeding frenzy.
+But I guess everything grew like mad, because I’ve been pruning trees and bushes and kicking up a weeding frenzy since returning!

 So when I came to that sad shed walkway in front of the compost pile, I removed it to weed under it, but it was so rotten it broke.